What is Statutory Sick Pay?

 - have been ill for at least four days in a row (including non-working days)

-If your illness is not related to coronavirus (see below), you can receive SSP from the fourth day you are off work due to illness.
+You can normally receive SSP from the fourth day you are off work due to illness.
 More information is available in our guide on sick pay for the self-employed.